When you add a domain to your G Suite or Cloud Identity account, keep in mind some limitations with secondary domains and domain aliases.

-Limitations with multiple domains
+Limitations with secondary domains

 - You can specify only one logo for your domains.
 The same logo appears for users in all domains that are part of your account.